mnemnion/loon/notes/clu/semantics.md

 This is used as the splicer in our macro system, so `` `(foo ~bar \baz/) `` will write foo literally, substitute the value of bar, and substitute all values of baz.

+As is typical with such an operator, it is effective to a single level of nesting.
+On a vector it returns `ipairs`, on a table `pairs`, on a string, an array of the **utf-8** characters, as single-character strings.

 ## Type Annotations

 Lua is a classically dynamic language, in that it has types, but it doesn't do much with them unless you tell it to.

-When I'm good and ready, I'll start adding type annotations to Clua.
+When I'm good and ready, I'll start adding type annotations to Clu.
 We need them to work in a useful way, and need to discern what that is.
 Structurally, they're somewhat unusual in a Lisp, in that they're a proper form, meaning `< form >` is always syntactically correct, but they apply to the next form, formally and implicitly joining into a single form.
 So `{<int> 3 "foo"}` is syntactically correct, despite the requirement that a table contain an even number of forms.

 A type followed by another type should be valid, and should not require a chain, though it should accomodate one.